 step5 – Seal the deal

-Last step in buying a used motorcycle is obviously sealing the deal.
+The last step in buying a used motorcycle is obviously sealing the deal.

 There are many sellers out there willing to sell their used bikes.
 You should not commit to buy a bike that is not right for you.

 If you need the best bike for your cafe racer project, you need to shop around.
 Inspect as many bikes as possible with contention.
-If you find one that really suits your needs, take it for a spin to make sure it is the perfect choice.
+If you find one that really suits your needs, take it for a spin to make sure it is a perfect choice.

-If you have followed every precaution discussed above, seal the deal, put on your safety gear and enjoy your ride!
+If you have followed every precaution discussed above, seal the deal, put on your safety gear, and enjoy your ride!